Times Square Ball: The third ball (1955–1999)

 The sixth ball, as seen in 2018; the roof of One Times Square was modified to accommodate the ball as a permanent attraction.

+The seventh ball, as seen in November 2025; the roof of One Times Square was revamped as a public observation deck.

 Year 2000 celebrations and the fourth ball (1999–2007)

 On December 28, 1998, during a press conference attended by New York City mayor Rudy Giuliani, organizers announced that the third ball would be retired for the arrival of the new millennium, and replaced by a new design constructed by Waterford Crystal.
 The year 2000 celebrations introduced more prominent sponsorship to the event; companies such as Discover Card, Korbel Champagne, and Panasonic were announced as official sponsors of the festivities in Times Square.
 The city also announced that actor Ron Silver would lead a committee known as "NYC 2000", which was in charge of organizing events across the city for year 2000 celebrations.

+The fourth ball was unveiled on September 23, 1999; measuring 6 ft in diameter and weighing 1070 lb, it incorporated a total of over 600 halogen lamps, 504 triangle-shaped Waterford Crystal panels, 96 strobe lights, and spinning, pyramid-shaped mirrors.
+The ball was constructed at Waterford's factory in Ireland, and was then shipped to New York City, where the lighting system and motorized mirrors were installed at a warehouse in the Bronx.
+The crystals were inscribed with a design dubbed the "Star of Hope", which contained a circle and seven-pointed star representing the Earth and its continents.

 A full day of festivities was held at Times Square to celebrate the arrival of the year 2000, which included concerts and hourly cultural presentations with parades of puppets designed by Michael Curry, representing countries entering the new year at that hour.
 Organizers expected a total attendance exceeding two million spectators.

-The fourth ball, measuring 6 ft in diameter and weighing 1070 lb, incorporated a total of over 600 halogen bulbs, 504 triangle-shaped crystal panels provided by Waterford, 96 strobe lights, and spinning, pyramid-shaped mirrors.
-The ball was constructed at Waterford's factory in Ireland, and was then shipped to New York City, where the lighting system and motorized mirrors were installed.
-Many of the panels were inscribed with "Hope"-themed designs changing yearly, which included "Star of Hope", "Hope for Abundance", "Hope for Courage", "Hope for Unity", "Hope for Wisdom", "Hope for Fellowship", and "Hope for Peace".
+The panels were replaced annually with new designs reflecting different "Hope"-related themes, including "Hope for Abundance", "Hope for Courage", "Hope for Unity", "Hope for Wisdom", "Hope for Fellowship", and "Hope for Peace".